lsst/afwdata/README.md

 If you are a member of the lsst GitHub organization, then you may push using git-lfs.
 To push, you should login using your GitHub username and password (or [token for 2FA users](#token)) to the git-lfs server (git-lfs.lsst.codes).

 If you are using [GitHub's two-factor authentication (2FA)](https://help.github.com/articles/about-two-factor-authentication/), use a personal access token instead of your GitHub password.
 You can create a token specifically for `git-lfs.lsst.codes` by going to [https://github.com/settings/tokens](https://github.com/settings/tokens).
 Tokens for our gitLFS service only require read:org scope.

-If you have not been using https already for Github, you have the choice of setting that up with just your normal password or if you prefer, another token with public_repo scope (and see Credential Helpers below).
+If you have not been using https already for Github, and have 2FA turned on, you will want another public_repo scope token.
 You might want to test using https access with your Github repos first with a non-LFS repo to avoid confusion.

 Setting up git-lfs for the first time